-How to Spring Clean Your Skincare Stash
+How to Spring Clean Your Skincare Routine in Just 4 Steps

 As a self-proclaimed makeup and skincare hoarder, I’ve learned a thing or two about organizing my stash.
-If you’re looking to declutter your collection just in time to transition your routine for spring, keep reading.
+If you’re looking to declutter your collection just in time to transition your skincare routine for spring, keep reading.
 Ahead, I’ve rounded up some tips and tricks to make your skincare spring cleaning go a lot quicker.
 Trust me, you’ll feel like Marie Kondo in no time.

 If You Don’t Use It, Toss It